dvzrd/gatsby-starter-nova/src/components/ui/structure/section/README.md

   - heel
   - hero
   - navbar
-- of: type of utility patterns
-  - compact
-  - contained
-  - fluid
-  - full
-- on: type of parent pattern
+- on: type of parent

 ## Roadmap